Gearing up for your first Disney cruise? Get the scoop on the amazing experience you need to have on your Disney cruise with kids!

 or day.
 Every Cruise Ship has a Buena Vista movie theater midship on decks 4-5.
 You can view first-run movies on the cruise ship at virtually any time of day.

-No matter what your schedule is, there is always time to take in a movie at the luxurious Buena Vista theater.
+No matter your schedule, there is always time to take in a movie at the luxurious Buena Vista theater.
+Families with little ones will appreciate having a relaxing activity that everyone can enjoy together

 The comfy seats and Art Deco surroundings are part of the appeal of having a theatrical movie experience on the Disney Cruise Line.
-The movie is included in the cruise, but the concessions are an additional charge.
+The cruise includes the movie, but the concessions are an additional charge.

-For a schedule of show times and films consult your Disney Cruise Line Navigator app.
+For a schedule of show times and films, consult your Disney Cruise Line Navigator app.
+Taking time to watch movies on board can be a perfect break from other activities.

-The same is true on the Disney Dream and the Disney Fantasy.
+The same is true of the Disney Dream and the Disney Fantasy.
 The two newest and largest ships incorporate a game suitable for all ages that is ideal for families.

 Midship Detective Agency is an interactive, self-guided whodunit that you can repeat again and again.
-At a kiosk on deck two or five, you’ll receive your instructions.
+You’ll receive instructions at a kiosk on deck two or five.
 A badge with a unique barcode and a casebook will help you rule out suspects as you track down clues all over the ship.

 Themed Days at Sea